Kim Jin-woo (musician): 2013–present: Debut with Winner and solo debut

 In November 2016, Kim joined as the lead role for the production The Little Prince by the Korea National Contemporary Dance Company.
 Artistic director and choreographer Ahn Ae-soon stated he was cast as his image befitted the role of his character and noticed his passion for dance.
 Kim cited the experience "healed" him and changed the way he thought about dancing.
 He credits it helped his career in music and learned modern dance was about dancing to your natural rhythm and dancing to the beat of your own drum is always right.
 Kim became the first K-pop idol to take part of a contemporary dance production.

 Kim and his first role as part of a regular cast for Wizard of Nowhere (2017–2018) earned him a nomination for the "Rookie Award" at the 2017 MBC Entertainment Awards.
 His credits in entertainment further included Live a Good Life (2018) with label-mates Kwon Hyun-bin and Yoo Byung-jae, Legendary Big Fish (2019) and Scene's Quiz (2019).

 Kim debuted as a soloist on August 14 with the single album Jinu's Heyday (2019) after five years into his career within the music industry ahead of his mandatory military service.
 Its lead single "Call Anytime" (또또또; ttottotto) was featured and co-written by his band-mate Mino.
 His first music show broadcast was aired on Show!
 Music Core on August 17 which also marked his band's debut anniversary.

-Following his military discharge and Winner's first comeback after their two years hiatus, on August 5th, 2022, it was reported that Kim would return as an actor in a drama titled Delivery Man.
-He will star as a character named Lee Dong-wook, a man with idol-like visuals and an unexpected personality, alongside actors Yoon Chan-young and Bang Min-ah.